ogolkwasi/support.site.matata/content/_index.md

 <h4>The item support period</h4>
 <p>The item includes support for 6 months from the purchase date...</p>
 <h4>What’s not included in item support?</h4>
-<p>Item support does not include services to modify or extend the item...</p>
+Item support does not include services to modify or extend the item...
 """

 [[extra.faq]]